microsoftgraph/aspnetcore-webhooks-sample/README.md

 ---
 page_type: sample
-description: "This sample ASP.NET Core web application shows how to subscribe for webhooks using delegated permissions."
+description: "This sample ASP.NET Core web application shows how to subscribe to change notifications using webhooks.
+This sample also supports receiving change notifications with data, validating and decrypting the payload."
 products:
 - office-outlook
 - office-365
 - ms-graph
+- office-teams
+- office-sp
+- m365
 languages:
+- aspx-csharp
 - csharp
 extensions:
   contentType: samples